 - Avoid fast foods, oily and fatty foods.

 - Get a massage once in a while.
-It helps you relax and alleviate anxiety.
+It helps you relax and alleviate anxiety and bust through that anxiety disorder.

 - Avoid smoking and consumption of caffeinated beverages.